Edge Computing in Low-Earth Orbit -- What Could Possibly Go Wrong?: Failure Models

 \section{Failure Models}

-We identify five main points of possible failures in a LEO communications constellation with edge computing capabilities: (i) degradation of up- and downlinks (\cref{sec:failures:links}), (ii) failures of on-board compute hardware (\cref{sec:failures:hardware}), (iii) deviation from orbital paths of a satellite (\cref{sec:failures:orbital}), (iv) degradation of ISLs (\cref{sec:failures:isl}), and (v) adversarial attacks against LEO constellations (\cref{sec:failures:adversaries}).
+Considering the existing research, we identify five main points of possible failures in a LEO communications constellation with edge computing capabilities: (i) degradation of up- and downlinks (\cref{sec:failures:links}), (ii) failures of on-board compute hardware (\cref{sec:failures:hardware}), (iii) deviation from orbital paths of a satellite (\cref{sec:failures:orbital}), (iv) degradation of ISLs (\cref{sec:failures:isl}), and (v) adversarial attacks against LEO constellations (\cref{sec:failures:adversaries}).